alexirpan/alexirpan.github.io/_posts/2020-05-15-cornoa-chernobyl.markdown

 Coronavirus is the new Chernobyl.
 Both
 are crises caused by something we can't see with the naked eye.
-Both spread invisibly, which is incredible for spreading anxiety.
 Both started
 in authoritarian countries, and both have made scientists the heroes and trusted officials of the day.